Franklin-Graham/Magento-Guide/Other Config Explanation/Home Page Widget.md

   Conditions: SKU -> Is one of -> provide 'SKU' of the products to display
   ![[Pasted image 20250206151407.png]]

-- Are use the below code instead of Widget setting by changing few changes:
+- Are else use the below code instead of Widget setting by changing few changes:
-	  products_count: number of products to display
+	  products_count: number of products that need to display
-	  value: set the SKU as required
+	  value: set the SKU of the products that need to show

 		 <p>{{widget type="Magento\CatalogWidget\Block\Product\ProductsList" show_pager="0" products_count="3" template="Magento_CatalogWidget::product/widget/content/grid.phtml" conditions_encoded="^[`1`:^[`type`:`Magento||CatalogWidget||Model||Rule||Condition||Combine`,`aggregator`:`all`,`value`:`1`,`new_child`:``^],`1--1`:^[`type`:`Magento||CatalogWidget||Model||Rule||Condition||Product`,`attribute`:`sku`,`operator`:`()`,`value`:`CONF-GNT,CONF-STST,CONF-GNLT`^]^]"}}</p>

+- Clear the Magento Cache and check for the widget in front-end